klamping/vrt-email-course/manuscript/day-2.md

 # Writing Your First Test

-Day 2 is here; I hope you're ready to dig in.
+Day 2 is here; we hope you're ready to dig in.
 Let's get started with some installations!

 Assuming you have Node.js set up and a folder created to store all of our work, open up a command line in that folder.